Recently updated on: September 17, 2023

 Who Should Save For An Emergency Fund?

 Personally, I classify an emergency as a difficult event to predict.
-This includes job loss, natural calamities, sickness, and other unfortunate circumstances.
+This includes job loss, natural calamities like fire, flood, and typhoons, emergency car repairs, sickness, and other unfortunate circumstances.

-The tuition fee is also not an emergency because you know that your children or siblings need to enroll every year.
-Most importantly, the new shoes, clothes, or phones you see on sale are never an emergency.
+However, I don’t consider a tuition fee an emergency because it’s predictable that students will enroll every year.
+More importantly, the new shoes, clothes, or phones you see on sale are never an emergency.

 Where Should You Keep Your Emergency Fund?

-Your emergency fund should be highly liquid.
-Meaning it should easily be accessible when needed.
-So placing it in a savings account is advisable.
+Your emergency fund should be highly liquid, meaning it should easily be accessible when needed.
+So you must place part of it in a savings account and some cash stash at home.

-It is also best to have a separate bank account for your payroll account to quickly identify funds.
+It is also best to have a separate bank account for your payroll account to identify funds quickly.

 Personally, I have two separate banks holding my emergency fund.
 So if one bank is offline, there is another option.

-This is a big NO!
-Thinking that your credit card is free money will only put you in debt.
-Sometimes, using a credit card is better than cash, but not in emergency funds.
+Sometimes, using a credit card is better than cash, but this is not applicable in emergency funds.

 Having an emergency fund is crucial and fundamental to anyone’s financial stability.
 It can save you from undesired debt and problems when unexpected events happen.